ppongpeauk/agi-house-25/chirps_data_aggr/README.md

 # CHIRPS Precipitation Data for Ethiopia

-This project processes CHIRPS monthly rainfall data for Ethiopia (2020-2025).
+This project processes CHIRPS daily rainfall data for Ethiopia (2020-March 2025).

 ## What it does

-Downloads and processes climate precipitation data specifically for Ethiopia's geographical boundaries, creating a clean dataset for analysis or modeling.
+Downloads and processes daily climate precipitation data specifically for Ethiopia's geographical boundaries, creating a clean dataset for analysis or modeling.

 ## How to run